Sean-Dickey-thycotic-com/ssi-docs/index.md

 ### ThycoticCentrify In Product Customization

 Many ThycoticCentrify products can be customized in order to achieve an integration between the ThycoticCentrify product and third-party systems.
-If ThycoticCentrify documents an integration as a supported integration the integration will be configured as specified in our documentation in QA to ensure that it works as designed at regular intervals.
+If ThycoticCentrify documents an integration as a supported integration the integration will be configured as specified in our documentation and is verified to ensure that it works as designed at regular intervals.

    >**Note:** Assistance with design, configuration, or troubleshooting of customization designed to interact with third-party systems is not within the scope of what the ThycoticCentrify Support organization can provide at this time.
    ThycoticCentrify does not guarantee that every configuration of third-party systems will work with in product customizations.
 Assistance with design, configuration or troubleshooting for customization of ThycoticCentrify products can be worked on as part of a paid engagement with the Professional Services team.